dvidelabs/flatcc/README.md

 Note that here the include directive is required even without the portability layer so that `flatbuffers/flatcc_builder.h` can be found.

+## Buffer Identifiers and Schema Roots

+The FlatBuffers schema is intended to have a single root object and a single file identifier and extension - but this mostly makes sense for a JSON parser needing to make an automated choice (and `flatcc` does not read JSON objecs).

+In praxis all objects (tables and structs) can be roots.
+This makes it ambigious as to what identifier an individual object should use as root.
+`flatcc` uses the `file_identifier` last set in the current schema file (ignoring included schema).
+The identifier is frozen by a define `myobject_identifer` and `myobject_extension` so it does not change with different included include schema.
+There is also a global `file_identifier` representing the last set schema identifier, and ditto extension.
+The binary schema code generator uses this to set the identifier and file extension of its output.

+Each object created `_as_root` will automatically use the identifier from its `myobject_identifier` definition.
+When an object is read `as_root` this identifier is checked and will return null or assert in debug.
+The `_as_root` call is really a wrapper around first opening or closing a buffer then reading the first object as the given root type.
+This can be done as two steps and allows detailed control of identifier handling - see `builder.md` for more.

+## Global Scope and Included Schema

+Attributes included in the schema are viewed in a global namespace and each include file adds to this namespace so a schema file can use included attributes without namespace prefixes.

+Each included schema will also add types to a global scope until it sees a `namespace` declaration.
+An included schema does not inherit the namespace of an including file or an earlier included file, so all schema files starts in the global scope.
+An included file can, however, see other types previously defined in the global scope.
+Because include statements always appear first in a schema, this can only be earlier included files, not types from a containing schema.

+The generated output for any included schema is indendent of how it was included, but it might not compile without the earlier included files being present and included first.
+By including the toplevel `myschema.h` or `myschema_builder.h` all these dependencies are handled correctly.

+Note: `libflatcc.a` can only parse a single schema when the schema is given as a memory buffer, but can handle the above when given a filename.
+It is almost possible to simply concatenate schema together to obtain the same effect in memory, but for this to work each schema must be separated by a global scope reset such as an empty `namespace;`.
+This is currently not supported.

 ## Required Fields and Duplicate Fields